Design note 4 - what do we mean?

 1.2 We also recognises that the use of technology has also become a significant component of many safeguarding issues, including Child Sexual Exploitation, radicalisation, child on child abuse and sexual harassment, and understands that technology can be used as a platform to facilitate harm.

 1.3 Beckfoot Trust aims to protect and educate students and adults in their use of technology and has in place mechanisms to identify, intervene in, and escalate any incident where appropriate.
-It recognises the vulnerability of students with SEND online.
+It recognises the vulnerability of students online, but particularly groups who are more susceptible such as those with SEND and protected characteristics.

 1.4 Beckfoot Trust ensures that each school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate online material and does all it reasonably can to limit students’ exposure to the above risks from the School’s IT system.
 Students’ access to the internet via their personal mobile devices on school premises is limited and regulated.
 As part of our safeguarding practice staff accounts are also monitored too.